Mogueno/mogueno/README.md

 Relevant past work experiences and side projects

+* Working for the Silicon Valley company [Revvable](https://www.revvable.com/), building the leading experience for powersports dealerships.
+Maintaining the platform, as taking part on the new features: SMS Messages, Surcharge Support, Chrome Extension, Quoting, Notifications, Third Party integrations and more.

 * Created [D4Market.net](https://d4market.net), fully functional auction house for the game Diablo 4.

 * Developed a multi-tenant app, with Postgres and RLS (Row Level Security) for [KS2](https://www.ks2inc.com).

-* Working for the Silicon Valley company [Revvable](https://www.revvable.com/), building the leading experience for powersports dealerships.
-Maintaining the platform, as taking part on the new features: SMS Messages, Surcharge Support, Chrome Extension, and more.

-* developing and maintaining products for [Mercado Livre](https://www.mercadolivre.com.br/), the biggest marketplace in Latin America, mostly microservices that have a huge amount of throughput (starting at 8-10K RPM)
+* Developing and maintaining products for [Mercado Livre](https://www.mercadolivre.com.br/), the biggest marketplace in Latin America, mostly microservices that have a huge amount of throughput and resiliency.

 * Founder Engineer at [Asset Reality](https://www.assetreality.com/), WEB3 company that does private investigation and seized asset management for the Law Enforcement, and various others governmental entities.

-I'm also starting to build my own company and going into the entrepreneur space
+I'm also a extremelly creative engineer, and I love to build stuff that I will use, one example of that is:
 * [Ja Marquei](https://ja-marquei.webflow.io) - Find and get a schedule in sports courts near you with ease. 🚧 WIP

 ### Wanna hear some good music?

  ![Currently playing on Spotify](https://spotify-github-profile.vercel.app/api/view.svg?uid=12148950172&cover_image=true&theme=default)